cobrowseio/cobrowse-docs-gitbook/sdk-installation/dotnet.md

 ### MAUI sample app

 We provide a sample application showing how to use Cobrowse.io NuGet packages in MAUI with .NET 8.
-[Xamarin.Forms sample](https://github.com/cobrowseio/cobrowse-sdk-xamarin/tree/master/SampleForms) includes using 6-digit codes, full device screen sharing, and redacting sensitive data.
+[MAUI sample](https://github.com/cobrowseio/cobrowse-sdk-xamarin/tree/dotnet/Sample) includes using 6-digit codes, full device screen sharing, and redacting sensitive data.

 ## Try it out